Mapping toric varieties into low dimensional spaces: Monomial separating sets

+and so $\gamma$ gives an invariant.
+By construction $\gamma_{i_0,j_{i_0}}\neq 0$ and $\gamma$ has support of size $r+2$ contained in the support of $\alpha$.
+We have now established that $\Ss$ satisfies the two conditions of Lemma \ref{lem-SSep} and so the monomial invariants with support of size at most $r+2$ form a separating set, proving Statement~(\ref{prop-SVminmon1}).

-A consequence of Statement~\ref{prop-SVminmon1}) is that to have a monomial separating set for the full representation is suffices to have a set of monomials which restricts to a separating set for each $(r+2)$-dimensional subrepresentation.
-Our argument in the first two paragraphs of the proof give a construction for such of separating set which has size equal to the formula in Statement~(\ref{prop-SVminmon2}), completing the proof. \end{proof}
+A consequence of Statement~(\ref{prop-SVminmon1}) is that to have a monomial separating set for the full representation is suffices to have a set of monomials that restricts to a separating set for each $(r+2)$-dimensional subrepresentation.
+Our argument in the first two paragraphs of the proof gives a construction for such a separating set which has size equal to the formula in Statement~(\ref{prop-SVminmon2}), completing the proof. \end{proof}

 \begin{cor} The elements in a separating set must contain at least

 monomials between them altogether. \end{cor} \begin{proof} As the ring of invariants is generated by monomials, the set of monomials contained in the elements of any separating set must form a monomial separating set.
 The previous proposition applies to this set. \end{proof}